Magicred-1/hackin-dau/README.md

 # ☀️ Hello SunChain - Solar Tokenization Project 🔗

+# 🏆 1st Place - Winner of the Hackin'Dau on the 24th of December in Paris.

 Welcome to the Hello Sun Chain project!
 We are leveraging cutting-edge technologies to revolutionize the way solar energy is tokenized and rewarded powered by <img src="https://avatars.githubusercontent.com/u/104393486?s=200&v=4" width="20" height="20"> PoCR.

 ## Project Overview